Machine wash a leather jacket? Oh yes you can.

-A black leather jacket’s been on my wish list for years (inspired by the iconic Francoise Hardy — or Elvis?), and although this one wasn’t exactly what I was looking for, the price, quality and classic shape were simply too good to pass up:
+A black leather jacket’s been on my wish list for years (inspired by the iconic Francoise Hardy), and although this one wasn’t exactly what I was looking for, the price, quality and classic shape were too good to pass up:

-But after just one night, my entire closet was filled with an oddly sweet-but-musty stench not unlike the guy at my gym who thinks cologne an adequate substitute for showering.
+But after just one night, my entire closet was filled with an oddly sweet, musty stench not unlike the guy at my gym who thinks cologne an adequate substitute for showering.

 Clearly my ‘new’ jacket needed a hygiene lesson.

-Since I knew I would never wear the jacket with that smell, I figured it was worth the $24 risk.
+Since I knew I could never wear the jacket with that smell, I decided to take the $24 risk.